 I’ve decided to chronicle this school year through my blog.
 It’s part of Tina Cardone’s Day in the Life book project.
-This is the second post in the series.
+This is the seventh post in the series.

 1.Teachers make a lot of decisions throughout the day.
 Sometimes we make so many it feels overwhelming.
 When you think about today, what is a decision/teacher move you made that you are proud of?
 What is one you are worried wasn’t ideal?

 I brought up a few things in conversation today that I’m really proud of.
 The first was when I questioned the purpose of honors classes at my school with my department Chair.
 In my opinion, this structure has created a social hierarchy in which some students feel “less smart” than others.
 It’s a real thing, I’ve seen it and overheard students talking about it.

 I’m also super excited about getting closer to teaching a legit mathematics elective course.
 Mathematics was one of the founding principles of my school and, sadly, there is a glaring lack of mathematics-based initiatives that exist right now.
 I want to try and change that.
 What’s great is that I got word from leadership at the end of the day today that there are plans for me to teach a Discrete Mathematics course in the near future.
 My pitch worked!
 It was due in part because of a follow-up discussion I induced today.
 There are still lots of moving pieces to make it happen, but I feel it’s slowly becoming a reality.

 Lastly, I was really proud of the fact that I asked a colleague of mine to write a “guest” post right here on my blog.
 I’ve never done this before, but he’s quite the inspiration and I’d love to share some of this work.